LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: Additional Results for Causal Study

-This appendix contains supplementary figures supporting the analyses reported in Section~\ref{sec:compensatory_causal}.
-Omitted from the main text for reasons of space, these plots present additional results that are consistent with the trends reported in the main paper.
-Specifically, Figure~\ref{fig:analysis_budget_perf} supplements Figure~\ref{fig:analysis_budget} by providing additional evidence of the performance trend, and Figure~\ref{fig:analysis_mask_length} supplements Figure~\ref{fig:analysis_mask} by providing additional measurements of generated CoT length.
+\camera{This appendix contains a supplementary figure supporting the causal analysis reported in Section~\ref{sec:compensatory_causal}.
+Omitted from the main text for reasons of space, Figure~\ref{fig:analysis_mask_length} supplements Figure~\ref{fig:analysis_mask} by providing additional measurements of generated CoT length.}